Mellon Mays Undergraduate Fellowship

 History

-The Andrew W. Mellon Foundation was established as a nonprofit philanthropic organization in June 1969 with a mission to “aid and promote such religious, charitable, scientific, literary, and educational purposes as may be in the furtherance of the public welfare or tend to promote the well-doing or well-being of mankind.”
-In 1988, under this broad charter, the Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education through the Mellon Minority Undergraduate Fellowship (MMUF) program, as it was then known.
+The Andrew W. Mellon Foundation was established as a nonprofit philanthropic organization in 1969 with a mission to “strengthen, promote, and defend the arts and humanities as essential to democratic societies.”
+In 1988, under this broad charter, the Mellon Mays Undergraduate Fellowship Program was established.
 Henry Drewry, program associate at the Mellon Foundation and co-founder of MMUF with then-president of Mellon William G. Bowen, was MMUF’s first director.
 Read more…

 The Mellon Mays Undergraduate Fellowship (MMUF) program is a signature program of the Andrew W. Mellon Foundation.
-To date the program has produced more than 1,100 PhDs almost 800 of whom are currently college professors and 300 of whom have taken their humanities training into venues ranging from museums and nonprofit organizations to publishing houses and government positions.
-In celebration of the program’s 30th anniversary, the short documentary “Towards a More Inclusive Academy” on the home page features interviews with MMUF fellows at all stages of their academic careers, from current undergraduate fellows to faculty members, along with MMUF coordinators and staff of the Mellon Foundation.
-Please join us in celebrating the success of MMUF and the vital contributions of its alumni toward the diversification of the academy and its scholarship.
+To date the program has produced more than 1,200 PhDs, some of whom have taken their humanities training into venues ranging from museums and nonprofit organizations to government positions and publishing houses, over 850 college and university faculty and instructors and over 500 tenured and tenure-track professors.
+In celebration of the program’s 30th anniversary, a short documentary was created featuring interviews with MMUF fellows at all stages of their academic careers, from current undergraduate fellows to faculty members, along with MMUF coordinators and staff of the Mellon Foundation.
+Please join us in celebrating the success of MMUF and the vital contributions of its alumni toward advancing a broad range of scholarly perspectives both within and outside of the academy.

 A History of Excellence